 Combining multiple tasks or projects that require extensive focus or brain power may result in less quality.
 In turning in two projects simultaneously that needed more attention, one might be well written while the other looks neglected.

 Successful multitasking is accomplished by prioritizing which tasks you can focus on, while adequately completing other tasks.
 This requires an understanding of self, as well as an ability to adjust your plan when you’re not multitasking effectively.

 Mental focus and work-life satisfaction

-In the same 2010 study, researchers found that students not only focus on achieving goals but also prioritize maintaining reasonable levels of emotional wellbeing.
+In the same 2010 study, researchers found that students not only focused on achieving goals but also prioritized maintaining reasonable levels of emotional wellbeing.
 If multitasking stresses you out because you find you cannot focus on more than one task at a time, this should show you are not able to focus on the tasks at hand simultaneously.
 The study suggests that the best remedy is to practice goal revision.
 Instead of trying to watch a documentary while writing a paper, your new goal might be running on a treadmill while either watching the documentary or proofreading your paper.

 Prioritize your focus

 Choosing your primary focus is essential when you want to multitask successfully and there are several approaches to effective multitasking.

 A model used in the 2017 journal article on multitasking done by Psychological Research called the STOM (strategic task overload management) model names five task attributes.
 These attributes are salience (visual attractiveness), priorities, interest, attribute weights and task difficulty.
 The model serves as one tool for prioritizing (or not) tasks with the attributes mentioned.
 For example, if the task difficulty is too high, one might prioritize this task.
 Even so, one may even avoid doing it because of this attribute.